lmnr-ai/lmnr-ts/README.md

 calls with OpenTelemetry-compatible instrumentation.

 We rely on the amazing [OpenLLMetry](https://github.com/traceloop/openllmetry), open-source package by TraceLoop, to achieve that.
+Also this package uses Traceloop's [Openllmetry JS library](https://github.com/traceloop/openllmetry-js).

 ## Instrumentation